A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part I: category theoretical background

 Let us check $(lift)$ in each case.
 If $top$ is $zar$ then $V/U$ itself admits a lifting to $T$ namely the open subscheme of $T$ which has the same underlying topological space as $V$.
-The case $top=et$ is similar using the fact that the categories of \'etale schemes over $U$ and $T$ are naturally equivalent \cite{SGA4-II} VIII, 1.1.
-Turn to the case $top=syn$.
-Recall that syntomic $T$-schemes are characterized by the property that any (one is enough) closed embedding into a smooth $T$-scheme is transversally regular relatively to $T$ \cite{EGA4-IV} 19.3.7.
+The case $top=et$ is similar using the fact that the categories of \'etale schemes over $U$ and $T$ are naturally equivalent (\cite{SGA4-II} VIII, Thm.
+1.1).
+In the case $top=syn$, recall that syntomic $T$-schemes are characterized by the property that any (one is enough) closed embedding into a smooth $T$-scheme is transversally regular relatively to $T$ (\cite{EGA4-IV} Prop.
+19.3.7).
 Replacing $T$, $U$ and $V$ by open coverings we may assume that these are affine schemes and that $V$ is a closed subscheme into an open of $\mathbb A^{d}_{U}$ defined by a sequence $\underline x=(x_1,\dots, x_n)$ which is transversally regular relatively to $U$.
-Then any lift of the sequence $\underline x$ to the corresponding open of $\mathbb A^d_T$ is transversally regular relatively to $T$ (use \cite{EGA4-IV} 19.8.2 to replace $U$ and $T$ with a noetherian affine schemes and then apply \cite{Mi1} I, 2.5, 2.6 (d)) and thus gives rise to the desired syntomic lift of $V/U$. \begin{flushright}$\square$\end{flushright}
+Then any lift of the sequence $\underline x$ to the corresponding open of $\mathbb A^d_T$ is transversally regular relatively to $T$ (use \cite{EGA4-IV} Prop.
+19.8.2 to replace $U$ and $T$ by a Noetherian affine schemes and then apply Prop.
+2.5 and Rem.
+2.6 (d) of \cite{Mi1} I) and thus gives rise to the desired syntomic lift of $V/U$. \begin{flushright}$\square$\end{flushright}